This post is intended for mature audiences only. Reader discretion is advised.

 And I am still perfectly OK with that.
 There are some places where plastic is life-saving, and I’d put these items in that category.
 In other words, I’m not going to suggest here that you skip condoms or other plastic goods when it comes to protecting yourself from STDs or taking control of your reproduction.

 But I have learned a few things I didn’t know way back in college, things that will allow you to reduce the amount of plastic and landfill waste there is in your sex life.
-This is not meant to be a heteronormative list; there should be something for everyone here, along with birth control tips:
+This is not meant to be a heteronormative list; there should be something for everyone here, along with birth control tips for those of us who need to think about:

 - Lambskin condoms can be composted, and latex condoms and dams should also break down eventually (spermicides and other extra ingredients may slow the process).
 If you choose to use polyurethane condoms, or don’t feel like composting your lambskin or latex ones, please do not flush them; that’s how most of those on our beaches get there.
 For now, the best disposal option for polyurethane condoms is to send them out with your landfill trash.